lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 To zoom in press the magnifying glass button with a plus sign conversely to move out press the magnifying glass button with a minus sign.
 To change your resolution change the scan resolution drop down and select the dots per inch you want to use.

-To change the brightness of a scan slide the slider or input an a positive or negative number into the the numeric field.
-To change constrast slide the slider or input a positive or negative number in the numeric field.
+To change the brightness of a scan slide the :guilabel:`brightness` slider or input an a positive or negative number into the the numeric field.
+To change constrast slide the :guilabel:`Contrast` slider or input a positive or negative number in the numeric field.

 To select part of a scan you particularly want to save is to click over a preview of a scan and you will drag the selection with the mouse.
 To clear selections that can be automatically selected but canceled with a brown smudge with an x on it.